 The underwing coverts are purple and edged with a mauve blue.

 Eclectus parrots have feathers that appear fluffy and fuzzy.
-They’re also fun and get on well with children, making them good family pets.
+They’re also fun-loving, get on well with children, and make good family pets.

 Galah Cockatoos